auro19d/Pneumonia-detection-using-ML/README.md

 # Pneumonia-detection-using-DL
-This is a project to detect penumonia.
+This is a project to detect pneumonia.